neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 The Doctrine 2 ORM needs to know a lot about your code to be able to persist it.
 Natively Doctrine 2 supports the use of annotations, XML, YAML and PHP to supply that information.
-In FLOW3, only annotations are supported, as this aligns with the philosophy behind the framework.
+In TYPO3 Flow, only annotations are supported, as this aligns with the philosophy behind the framework.

 Annotations for the Doctrine Persistence